 You may consider downloading the input poodle.png and converted resultant.pdf for testing purposes.

 Our APIs can also be accessed via cURL commands, so we are going to convert PNG to PDF using cURL Commands.
 So first we need to generate a JWT access token based on Client ID and Client Secret details.

 curl -v "https://api.aspose.cloud/connect/token" \ -X POST \ -d "grant_type=client_credentials&client_id=4ccf1790-accc-41e9-8d18-a78dbb2ed1aa&client_secret=caac6e3d4a4724b2feb53f4e460eade3" \ -H "Content-Type: application/x-www-form-urlencoded" \ -H "Accept: application/json"

 Once the access token has been generated, please execute the following command to convert a PNG image available in Cloud storage to PDF format.
 The output PDF is then stored on a local drive.

 curl -X GET "https://api.aspose.cloud/v3.0/imaging/poodle.png/convert?format=pdf" \ -H "accept: application/json" \ -H "authorization: Bearer <JWT Token>" \ -o /Users/nshahbaz/Desktop/myResultant.pdf

-In this article, we have explored the capabilities of Aspose.Imaging Cloud related to the conversion of PNG image to PDF format.
+In this article, we have explored the capabilities of Aspose.Imaging Cloud to convert PNG to PDF format.
 We have also observed that conversion can be performed using .NET Cloud SDK as well as the cURL command.
 We have also provided the Swagger UI so you can test the REST API directly within the browser.

 Also please be noted that the Cloud SDK is distributed under an MIT license and its complete source code is available for download over GitHub.
-In case you encounter any issue or have any query while using the API, please feel free to contact through the Free product support forum.
+In case you encounter any issues or have any queries while using the API, please feel free to contact us through the Free product support forum.